ikmb/exome-seq/docs/usage.md

 `--kit xGen`

 We also offer a custom version of xGen (`--kit xGen_custom`), which includes a few additional SNPs missing from xGen; this is really only relevant if you use our custom mix - so it's safe to ignore.

-If you have used any other type of kit for your enrichment, you are able to provide these from the command line during execution using `--baits` and `--targets`, respectively.
+If you have used any other type of kit for your enrichment, you are able to provide these from the command line during execution using `--baits` and
+`--targets`, respectively.
 Please not that these files must be in the Picard [interval_list](https://gatkforums.broadinstitute.org/gatk/discussion/1319/collected-faqs-about-interval-lists) format and have to be matched to the genome assembly (i.e. must have identical dictionary headers).

 ## Reporting

 The pipeline will send a basic report upon completion to your Email address of choice.
 This requires for the compute running the nextflow process to have a configured Mail demon.

+## The panels (optional)

+For practical reasons, it can be desirable to determine the coverage of a discrete set of target genes, such as for a gene panel.
+The pipeline currently supports the following panels:

+- Dilatative Kardiomyopathie [cardio_dilatative]
+- Hypertrophe Kardiomyopathie [cardio_hypertrophic]
+- Non-Compaction Kardiomyopathie [cardio_non_compaction]

+To enable coverage statistics of a target panel, use the `--panel` argument:

+`
+nextflow run main.nf --samples Samples.csv --assembly GRCh38 --kit xGen_custom --panel cardio_dilatative
+`